andytudhope/dyeing-the-blue-book/content/voice.md

 Not less than the subtle [[secret]] sum
 of intuition winning us inside in silence
 like a quietly playing child of cosmic union." — Rainer Maria Rilke

 ---

+"He unrolled the scroll of the air, extended it, and bent it into Möbius strips; he furled line in a thousand new ways, as if he were inventing a script and writing it in one infinitely recurving utterance until I thought the bounds of beuaty must break." - Annie Dillard, writing about Dave Rahm

+---